miso-lims/walkthroughs/3-0-libraries.md

 ## What if I forget to put a library dilution in a pool?
 If the library dilution has not been created:

-1. From _Tracking_, _Library_, select the library that needs to be added.
+1. From _Tracking_, _Library_, check the library that needs to be added.
-1. In the _Library Dilution_ section, hover over _Options_ and select _Add Library Dilution_.
+1. From the toolbar, click _Make Dilution_.
-1. Fill out the new row in the table, then click _Add_.
+1. Fill out the new row in the table, then click _Save_.

 Once the dilution exists:

 1. From _Tracking_, _Pool_, select the pool that needs the additional library dilution.
-1. In the _Pool Elements_ section, find the second table, labelled _Select poolable elements_.
+1. In the _Available Dilutions_ section, enter the library name, library alias, or dilution name in the _Search_ box.
-1. Enter the library name, library alias, or dilution name in the _Search_ box.
+1. Find the correct dilution in the list and check it.
-1. Find the correct dilution in the list and click the plus button beside it.
+1. Click _Add_ on the toolbar.

 ## How do I change the targeted sequencing type on a library?
 Targeted sequencing is connected to the dilution since the same library can be used for multiple targeted sequencing panels.

-1. From _Tracking_, _Library_, select the library that needs to be changed.
+1. From _Tracking_, _Dilutions_, check the library dilutions that need to be changed.
-1. In the _Library Dilution_ section, under the _Edit_ column, click the pencil beside the dilution that needs to be changed.
+1. From the toolbar, click _Edit_.
 1. Select a new _Targeted Sequencing_ from the list.
-1. Under the _Edit_ column, click _Save_.
+1. Click _Save_.

 ## How can I add a new targeted sequencing type, kit, or anything else in drop-down menus?
 For targeted sequencing and indices, please email gsi@oicr.on.ca or file a JIRA ticket in GSI Common to get assistance from the MISO team.